dayseanm04/Hospital-Network-Design-Project/design/04-VLAN-Design.md

   - Its **own VLAN ID**
   - A subnet from the **IP Addressing Plan**
   - A **default gateway** set to the first usable IP
+  - The receptionists are on the same vlan
+  - The Security stations are on the same vlan

 - Floors are separated by:
   - Different **172.16.x.0/24** networks
   - VLANs that match the department structure

 - This design makes it easy to:
   - Apply ACLs between VLANs
   - Prioritize traffic (ED, ICU, Imaging)